bilke/Craft-Docs/source/templating/basics/global_vars.rst

 Global Variables
 ================

-Blocks makes a few global variables available via the  ``HttpRequestVariable``.
+Craft makes a few global variables available via the  ``HttpRequestVariable``.

 You can use these on any template.

-blx -- instance of blocks/app/components/core/variables/BlxVariable.php
+blx -- instance of craft/app/components/core/variables/BlxVariable.php
 now -- a PHP DateTime instance for getting info about the current date/time siteName -- your site's name siteUrl -- your site's URL